 Flowtime Technique – Start your study timer and stop when you naturally lose focus, rather than at a predetermined interval.
 Best for experienced students who already know their attention patterns and want flexibility.
 Track your natural focus duration over time to discover your optimal session length.

 Remove distractions before starting.
-A study timer can't create focus—it measures it.
+A timer clock for study can't create focus—it measures it.
 Put your phone in another room, close unnecessary browser tabs, and tell roommates you're studying.
 The timer works best when your environment supports concentration.
+For specific strategies, read our guide on how to study without your phone.

 Match timer length to task difficulty.
 Easy review or flashcards?
 Try 50-minute blocks.
 Challenging new material or complex problems?
 Start with 25-minute Pomodoro sessions.
 As your focus improves over weeks, gradually extend your study timer intervals.